3DCdsc/About/docs/3DC_Membership.md

 > Note: Topic of workshop/ lecture/ sharing session is not limited at all, you can pick any topic of your like, present it at any level of difficulty of your like.
 We only wish that you are passionate about what you are sharing, and we wish the topic to be as diverse as possible.

 For workshops, it should engage participants with hands-on activities, the pace of the workshop should be as slow as possible.
 Lecturing time versus hands-on activity time should be around 50:50.
-Some example topics for workshops may looks like:
+Some example topics for workshops may look like:

 - How to build your first website
-- How to build native iOS App with SwiftUI
+- How to build a native iOS App with SwiftUI
 - How to build a Todo App using ReactJS

-For lectures, you can have less interactions with audience, you don't need to design any hands-on activities.
-Some topics suit for lecture may looks like:
+For lectures, you can have fewer interactions with the audience, you don't need to design any hands-on activities.
+Some topics suit for lecture may look like:

 - What is vim and why you should give it a try
 - What are the best practices in using Vue.JS